adegard/Hourly-Gmail-Pinger/README.md

 # Hourly Gmail Pinger

+"Stop compulsively checking your inbox—let your email come to you on your schedule"

 **A distraction-free Chrome extension that checks for new Gmail messages only once every configurable number of minutes.**
-Stop compulsively checking your inbox—let your email come to you on your schedule.

 ---